ecom-research/ComposeAE/README.md

 <img align="left" src="https://github.com/ecom-research/ComposeAE/blob/master/Teaser_v3.jpg" width="320">

+One of the peculiar features of human perception is multi-modality.
+We unconsciously attach attributes to objects, which can sometimes uniquely identify them.
+For instance, when a person says \textit{apple} it is quite natural that an image of an apple, which may be green or red in color, forms in their mind.
+In information retrieval, the user seeks information from a retrieval system by sending a query.
+Traditional information retrieval systems allow a unimodal query, i.e., either a text or an image.

+Advanced information retrieval systems should enable the users in expressing the concept in their mind by allowing a multi-modal query.

-In this work, we investigate the problem of retrieving images from a database based on a multi-modal (image-text) query.
+In this work, we consider such an advanced retrieval system, where users can retrieve images from a database based on a multi-modal (image-text) query.
 Specifically, the query text prompts some modification in the query image and the task is to retrieve images with the desired modifications.
+This task has applications in the domain of E-Commerce search, surveillance systems and internet search.

+The figure on the left shows a potential application scenario of this task.
-For instance, a user of an E-Commerce platform is interested in buying a dress, which should look similar to her friend’s dress, but the dress should be of white color with a ribbon sash.
+In this figure a user of an E-Commerce platform is interested in buying a dress, which should look similar to her friend’s dress, but the dress should be of white color with a ribbon sash.
 In this case, we would like the algorithm to retrieve some dresses with desired modifications in the query dress.

 ## ComposeAE Architecture
 We propose an autoencoder based model, ComposeAE, to learn the composition of image and text query